Seasonal Allergies in Babies and Toddlers – Causes & Treatment

 1. Allergies Due to Weed Pollen

-These allergies are usually observed once the summer starts waning away and the monsoons might be arriving within a few weeks.
-This time is ripe for the growth of various plants belonging to the family of weeds, such as nettle, ragweed and most others.
+These allergies are usually observed once the summer starts waning away, and the monsoons might be arriving within a few weeks.
+This time is ripe for the growth of various plants belonging to the family of weeds, such as nettle, ragweed, and most others.
 Since these can grow pretty easily in any condition, their pollens spread extensively and might trigger allergies in children when they inhale them.

 2. Allergies Due to Grass Pollen

 Grass pollen allergies are majorly seen in the times when the initial summer months are starting out, with spring being at the point of coming to an end.
 Varieties of grasses like orchard, rye and many others pollinate majorly in this period.
-However, there are always scenarios where your child could suffer from grass pollen allergies at any point in time since many other varieties keep pollinating through the year.
+However, there are always scenarios where your child could suffer from grass pollen allergies at any point in time since many other varieties keep pollinating throughout the year.

 3. Allergies Due to Tree Pollen